 Explore advances in electric propulsion by clicking the black dots and blue pins on the interactive map

 In the first half of the decade, developments mostly focused on the modification of existing aircraft by substituting internal combustion engines with electric motors, often for leisure or academic purposes.
 For instance, the e-Genius, a two-seater aircraft developed by the University of Stuttgart capable of flying more than 400 kilometres, was based on Pipistrel's Taurus M, and was developed as part of NASA's "Green Flight Challenge" in 2011.

 Electric aircraft development for commercial transport purposes began in earnest with Airbus' announcement in 2014 of its E-Thrust concept.
 The company intended to commercialise a hybrid-electric propulsion system with the goal of entering the regional transport market at an unspecified date with a 90 seater aircraft.

 In 2017, Boeing and JetBlue backed Zunum Aero , an aircraft manufacturer start-up, to manufacture hybrid-electric planes for regional transport.
 Zunum's aircraft has a capacity of 6-12 people, a range of more than 700 miles and a cruising speed of 340 mph.
 JetSuite, a partner of JetBlue, has agreed to order up to 100 of Zunum's aircraft after they are certified.
-Another new entrant, Wright Electric, is also collaborating with easyJet, one of the world's most innovative airlines, to develop a fully electric commercial aircraft.
-The aircraft will carry upwards of 120 passengers and have a range of more than 300 miles.
-It is expected to be in commercial service in about 2030.
+To power its hybrid-electric propulsion system, Zunum recently announced its partnership with aerospace major Safran, whose decades of experience will also help with propulsion system certification.

 Interested in finding out more about exciting developments in the field of electric propulsion?
 Register here to receive the latest updates delivered straight to your inbox.